chickenMuggets/chickenMuggets.github.io/README.md

 When will it be finished?
 ---
-It will be finished early february.
-Then it will be merged into the main branch where it will be deployed as the main website
+It is finished now however it will be reciving new features and should have the full featureset of the legacy website by the 16th of February

 Why is it being changed
 ---